 reputable password management and generation software and password non-recycling policy;

 third-party payment gateways for processing of all credit card and online payment transactions - we do not collect or store credit card information on our servers except for partial card number, expiry date and cardholder information that we are required to retain for transaction verification purposes.

 We adopt a range of physical security measures, including:

 secure destruction of physical files when no longer required to be retained; and

 minimising printing and the use of physical filing.

-Physical documents that are no longer required are destroyed using reputable secure document destructionservice providers or returned to our clients.
+Physical documents that are no longer required are destroyed securely to DIN 66399 Standard Level P4 or greater or returned to our Clients.

 Use and sharing of Personal Information

 Purposes for which we use or share Personal Information